Uncertainty Quantification for Linear Hyperbolic Equations with Stochastic Process or Random Field Coefficients: Introduction

 in one spatial dimension, i.e., $x\in D\subset \rR$.
 As mentioned, in many \emph{realistic} applications it is often the case that there are uncertainties in the parameters of the function $f$, or that uncertainty is even intrinsic to the problem.
 One way to model this is the following.
 Given a probability space $(\Omega, \mathcal{F}, P)$ we can incorporate those uncertainties by considering the equation

 where $f$ is a (in general nonlinear) function that now depends not only on space, time, and the unknown function $u$, but also on a stochastic variable $\omega \in \Omega$ that accounts for the uncertainties in the parameters of the conservation law.
-A random function $u:D\times[0,T]\times\Omega\rightarrow\R$ for which Equation~\eqref{eq:general_stochhyp} holds P-almost everywhere in $\Omega$ (that is almost surely) is called a solution.
+A random function $u:D\times[0,T]\times\Omega\rightarrow\R$ for which Equation~\eqref{eq:general_stochhyp} holds P-almost everywhere in $\Omega$ (that is almost surely) is called a (strong) solution.
 We are then interested in the distribution or in the evolution of certain moments of the solution of this equation, typically of the expectation $\E(u)$ and the variance $\var(u)$.

 We restrict our attention to linear advection equations with a random transport velocity as a prototype problem.
-There are many results in literature for hyperoblic equations with coefficients that are a random variable, i.e. which do not depend on space or time.
-For instance the authors in ~\cite{OL, DC08, CD07} present both theoretical results and numerical approximations.
+There are many results in literature for hyperoblic equations with coefficients that are (real-valued) random variables, i.e. which do not depend on space or time.
+For instance, the authors in ~\cite{OL, DC08, CD07} present both theoretical results and numerical approximations.
 In~\cite{DC11} the authors present expressions for the distribution of the solution of a linear advection equation with a time-dependent velocity, given in terms of the probability density function of the underlying integral of the stochastic process.
-Concrete results are presented in the case where the velocity field is deterministic, a random variable and a Gaussian.
-Further, the same authors introduce numerical schemes for the mean of the solution of the linear transport equation with homogeneous random velocity and random initial conditions in~\cite{DC07} and the authors in~\cite{DFC09} extend it to the Gaussian process and the telegraph process.
+Concrete results are presented in the case where the velocity field is deterministic, a random variable and Gaussian.
+Further, the same authors introduce numerical schemes for the mean of the solution of the linear transport equation with homogeneous random velocity and random initial conditions in~\cite{DC07} and the authors in~\cite{DFC09} extend the setting to Gaussian processes and telegraph processes.
 In~\cite{JSK02} the linear advection equation with space- and time-dependent coefficients are subject of research.
 The authors develop numerical methods using polynomial chaos to solve the advection equation with a transport velocity given by a Gaussian or a log-normal distribution.
+In~\cite{BF16} we applied similar methods, like the ones developed here, to the magnetic induction equation and linear acoustics, both with a time- and space-dependent random background velocity field.